Resources

 The testing environment needs to be very quiet and free of distractions to enable your child to concentrate and listen for the very small sounds that they are expected to respond to during the testing.

-We also request to bring any special toys or blankets that will help calm them in the appointment (as long as they are not noisy).
-We recommend that children that are very active and reluctant to sit in one place are brought in their pram or buggy.
+We also recommend you bring any special toys or blankets that will help calm them in the appointment (as long as they are not noisy).
+We recommend that children that are very active and reluctant to sit in one place are brought in their pram or buggy if they have one.

 What can I expect at the appointment?